 ICI conducts the IRA Owners Survey each year to gather information on the characteristics and activities of IRA-owning households in the United States.
-The most recent survey was conducted in June 2017 using the KnowledgePanel®, a probability-based online panel designed to be representative of the US population.
-The KnowledgePanel® was designed and administered by GfK, an online consumer research company.
-The 2017 sample of IRA owners included 3,205 representative US households owning traditional IRAs or Roth IRAs.
+The most recent survey was conducted in June 2019 using the KnowledgePanel®, a probability-based online panel designed to be representative of the US population.
+The KnowledgePanel® was designed and administered by Ipsos, an online consumer research company.
+The 2019 sample of IRA owners included 3,228 representative US households owning traditional IRAs or Roth IRAs.
 All surveys were conducted online with the member of the household aged 18 or older who was the sole or co-decisionmaker most knowledgeable about the household's savings and investments.
-The standard error for the total sample is ±1.7 percentage points at the 95 percent confidence level.
-In 2016 and 2017, households owning traditional or Roth IRAs were surveyed, and thus households only owning employer-sponsored IRAs (SEP IRAs, SAR-SEP IRAs, and SIMPLE IRAs) or Coverdell Education Savings Accounts (formerly called education IRAs) are not included.
-These survey changes were implemented in 2016 to reduce the cost of data collection, improve the representativeness of the sample, and to reduce the burden on survey respondents.
+The standard error for the total sample is ± 1.7 percentage points at the 95 percent confidence level.
+In 2016, 2017, 2018, and 2019, households owning traditional or Roth IRAs were surveyed, and thus households only owning employer-sponsored IRAs (SEP IRAs, SAR-SEP IRAs, and SIMPLE IRAs) or Coverdell education savings accounts (formerly called education IRAs) are not included.